opensaucebaus/cpanel-tools/8.WSL Mailsync script/README.txt

 Clone the tool via WSL then enter the email account details in users.txt - close and save

-Then run wslmailsynch.sh - mail migration progress will display.
+Then run wslmailsync.sh - mail migration progress will display.